World Disability Day: We need empowerment not sympathy, PLWDs

 “We need an executive office so that we can carry our people along.
 Some people look at people with one form of disability or the other as nobody.
 We are very happy that God has sent NAS to feel our condition and have us in their mind.

 “There are marginalisation going on, the society condemns everything about those with disability.
 We may be disabled physically but agile spiritually.
 We want NAS to help us reach the well to do in the society to help in empowerment programs.
 Scholarship opportunities will reduce the level of harassment we face.
-We dont want symoathy, what we want is emparthy.”
+We don’t want sympathy, what we want is empathy.”

 They also expressed the need for their members to love themselves to defeat stigmatization from the outside world.